Butser Ancient Farm: Saxon houses

 There are two houses based on excavations from nearby Chalton Saxon Village.
-Chalton A2 was constructed in 2017 and the house is primarily made of English oak, sweet chestnut and hazel, all sourced from local coppiced woodlands.
+Chalton A2 was constructed in 2014 and the house is primarily made of English oak, sweet chestnut and hazel, all sourced from local coppiced woodlands.
 The roof is panelled wattle hurdles into which the wheat straw thatch was laid using hazel spars to hold it in place.
 The timber beams were hand hewn and the posts earth fastened into the ground.
 No nails or screws were used apart from in the Har-hung doors, and the beams are fixed using dovetail joints secured with trunnels.

-Chalton A1 is being constructed with alternate walls featuring hit-and-miss boarding and a gable end roof.
+Chalton A1 was completed in 2022, with alternate walls featuring hit-and-miss boarding and a gable end roof.

 There is also a small Saxon tree-wrights’ workshop built using Saxon timber jointing techniques which demonstrates a shingle roofing technique.